 .zip file and use it to import to a different eZ installation.
 Visit the Content Packages import page (

-/content_packages/import).
-You will have to select the parent location id to import the subtree under.
+When importing a subtree Content Package, you will have to select the parent location id to import the subtree under.

 How It Works

 Generating an export of a subtree has a few main steps: